myhro/docs-content/content/reference/api/index.md

 | /v1/org/\{org\}/env/\{env\}/app/\{app\}/status | [GET](#StatusApp) | Query the status of an application. |
 | /v1/org/\{org\}/env/\{env\}/app/\{app\}/config | [GET](#ConfigApp) | Get the configuration of an application. |

-In addition to the path parameters shown above, the following parameters are used inside the JSON `POST` body to start an application:
+In addition to the path parameters shown above, the following parameters are used inside the JSON `POST`:

 | Key | Value Type | Description | Required by related methods? |
 |-----|-----|-----|-----|